ducky-code-python/steam-price-checker/README.md

 Usefull app that can help people that invested in items on steam market and are too lazy to manually check their prices.

-<span style="color:blue">You need to create config.json file and edit it like this!</span>
+You need to create *config.json* file and edit it like this!
 <br>
 <pre>{
 	"apiIDs" : {